stellar/stellar-etl-airflow/README.md

  - [GlobFileSensor](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/glob_file_operator.py), which can detect files

 You may also find this list of [Google-related operators](https://airflow.apache.org/docs/stable/howto/operator/gcp/index.html) useful for interacting with Google Cloud Storage or BigQuery.

+An example of a simple task is the [time task](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_time_task.py).
+This task converts a time into a ledger range using a stellar-etl command.
+Since it needs to use the stellar-etl, we need a DockerOperator.
+We provide the operator with the command, the task_id, the parent DAG, and some parameters specific to DockerOperators, like the volume.

+More complex tasks might require a good amount of extra code to set up variables, authenticate, or check for errors.
+However, keep in mind that tasks should be idempotent.
+This means that tasks should produce the same output even if they are run multiple times.
+The same input should always produce the same output.

+You may find that you need to pass small amounts of information, like filenames or numbers, from one task to another.
+You can do so with Airflow's [XCOM system](https://airflow.apache.org/docs/stable/concepts.html?highlight=xcom#xcoms).

 ## Remaining Project TODOs
 - More detailed logging in DAGs ([#4](https://github.com/stellar/stellar-etl-airflow/issues/4))